ppy/osu-wiki/news/2025/2025-06-01-mgts-2025-registrations.md

 ## Rules

-Everything about the contest's rules, procedures, and judging criteria can be found in both the [contest's website](https://gtsosu.com/2025/mgts/home) and its [osu! wiki page](/wiki/Contests/MGTS/2025) — please make sure you and your team go through them thouroughly in order to make sure you end up with a valid submission!
+Everything about the contest's rules, procedures, and judging criteria can be found in both the [contest's website](https://gtsosu.com/2025/mgts/home) and its [osu! wiki page](/wiki/Contests/MGTS/2025) — please make sure you and your team go through them thoroughly in order to make sure you end up with a valid submission!

 ## How do I participate?